Edible Mushrooms Non Edible Mushrooms Slime molds

 Examine the shallow, goblet-shaped, black cup fungus.
 Its body is 1-3 cm wide, with a 1- 4 cm long stem.
 The stalk is attached to mycelium, a mass of branching, thread-like filaments that act as a root system.
 The cup-shaped fungi that grow from this structure are the fruiting bodies.

-Identify the fungus by its distinctive dark brown or black color.
+Identify the fungus by its distinctive dark brown or black colour.
 The interior is black, and the exterior is dark brown, with orange coloration on the lip of the cup & outer wall.
 It is smooth when young, becoming wrinkled with age, or when drying.
 The cup’s edge is slightly wavy & curving inward, and flaring out with maturity & time.
 Its external surface is covered with delicate, brown-black hairs, while its inner side contains the spore-producing tissue layer.

-Lichens are another very interesting type of fungi, and the freckle pelt is one of my favorites.
+Lichens are another very interesting type of fungi, and the freckle pelt is one of my favourites.
 It is an interesting leaf lichen – dull grayish-green when dry, turning freckled, bright green when wet.
 The bottom surface sometimes has broad cotton-like veins that darken inwardly from the tips of the lobes.

 A northern plant, and common on Vancouver Island, they can be seen in forested areas, growing on moss, humus, and decaying logs & rocks.
-Interesting to note – freckle pelt can be boiled to make a healing wash to treat chapped skin on the face, hands, feet, and babies’ diaper rashes.
+Interestingly to note – freckle pelt can be boiled to make a healing wash to treat chapped skin on the face, hands, feet, and babies’ diaper rashes.

 Mushrooms are not actually plants.
 In the 1960s they were reclassified into a separate family called fungi.
 The part of the fungus that you see growing is the fruit, the living body of the fungus is the mycelium, a root-like system.

 Mycelium is usually found underground, in wood, or in some other food source.
 It may fill a single ant, as in the case of parasitic fungi, or can cover many acres.
-The branching hyphae can add over a kilometer of total length to the mycelium, each day.
+The branching hyphae can add over a kilometre of total length to the mycelium, each day.
 These webs dwell undetected until they develop their fruit.
 Seeing that mycelium will sometimes only produce macroscopic fruiting bodies, you may never even recognize they’re there, as you walk about, exploring.

-There are many types of mushrooms or fungi, and lichens on the Pacific Northwest coast.
-Take a walk in our island forests, and discover this fascinating & mysterious world, and all that it has to offer!
+There are many types of mushrooms or fungi and lichens on the Pacific Northwest coast.
+Take a walk in our island forests, and discover this fascinating & mysterious world and all that it has to offer!